mdancho84/mdancho84.github.io/_drafts/which-data-science-skills-are-important.md

 ![](/assets/cheatsheet_shinyverse.jpg)

-# 5. How to learn data science faster
+# 5. How to earn a $50,000 salary bump in 6-months

 With everything we've covered in this post, you have all of the information you need to learn data science.

-But you still don't have a plan to do it fast.
+But you still **don't** have a plan to do it fast.

-In fact, it will still take a minimum of 2 years to learn on your own.
+In fact, it will still take a minimum of 2 years (or longer) to learn on your own.

 But what if you could do it 6-months?

 How amazing would it be to have a 6-figure career that you love?

-And in the process earn $125,000 and have the financial freedom to do the things you love.
+And in the process earn $125,000 per year or more until you retire and have the financial freedom to do the things you love.

 Remember David from the beginning that just increased his salary $50,000.

 David is my student.
+He did it in under 6-months.
+Here's what he is doing.

-He is learning data science in [my R-Track Program]().
+David is learning data science in [my R-Track Program]().

 If you are ready to learn.
 I am ready to teach.